Henry Rutgers Term Chair in Data Science & Associate Professor of Mathematics and Computer Science, Rutgers University - Newark

 I use behavioral, psychophysical, and compuational methods to study the factors that guide attention and memory in everyday events.
 I’m engaged in two major projects with the CODAS lab.
 First, I’m developing the Mobile Maker Center for the large-scale analysis of children’s exploratory play.
 Second, I’m adapting augmented reality technology to train users’ visual systems to better detect specific features in the environment.

 I am a postdoctoral associate in the Department of Mathematics and Computer Science at the University of Rutgers - Newark.
 I received my PhD in biophysics from Simon Fraser University where I worked on developing probabilistic models of DNA replication.
 I then spent three years at University of Cambridge as a post-doc, investigating active sensing in human eye movement.
+My website is here.

 My current research focuses on formulating active learning and teaching with the view to understand the conditions that make one method more effective than the other.
 I hope to extend the formalism to model learning scenarios in the real world and be able to eventually understand what the best ways to learn and teach are.